yugabyte/yugabyte-db/docs/content/preview/faq/compatibility.md

 ### What does API compatibility mean exactly?

 API compatibility refers to the fact that the database APIs offered by YugabyteDB servers implement the same wire protocol and modeling/query language as that of an existing database.
-Because [client drivers](../../drivers-orms/), [command line shells](../../admin/), [IDE integrations](../../tools/), and other [ecosystem integrations](../../integrations/) of the existing database rely on this wire protocol and modeling/query language, they are expected to work with YugabyteDB without major modifications.
+Because [client drivers](../../drivers-orms/), [command line shells](../../admin/), and IDE and other [ecosystem integrations](../../integrations/) of the existing database rely on this wire protocol and modeling/query language, they are expected to work with YugabyteDB without major modifications.

 {{< note title="Note" >}}
 The [YSQL](../../api/ysql/) API is compatible with PostgreSQL.
-This means PostgreSQL client drivers, psql command line shell, IDE integrations such as TablePlus and DBWeaver, and more can be used with YugabyteDB.
+This means PostgreSQL client drivers, psql command line shell, IDE integrations such as TablePlus and DBeaver, and more can be used with YugabyteDB.
 The same concept applies to [YCQL](../../api/ycql/) in the context of the Apache Cassandra Query Language.
 {{< /note >}}

 ### Why are YugabyteDB APIs compatible with popular DB languages?